damarisbangean/paradigmsofglobalization/UNEpicEpoch.md

 > <iframe src="https://documents.cortext.net/c0d8/c0d8c7ed8f3ecccb3b268c168ace5b36/53629/bumpy.html" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1000" height="1000" allowfullscreen></iframe>

-The UN was founded following the Second World War, in 1945 with 50 nations and several non-governmental organisations committing to maintaining international peace and security, developing friendly relations among nations and promoting social progress, better living standards and human rights.
-The main aim of the United Nations was to ensure
+The UN was founded following the Second World War, in 1945 with 50 nations with the aim of maintaining international peace and security after the world war.
+From this epic epoch analysis we can see that terms such as **"war"** which was frequently used in the 1950s faded out by the 1970s.

-From this epic epoch analysis we can see that terms such as "war", "industrialisation", "exports" and "investment" were more prominent in the second wave of globalization and faded out by the third wave.
-Whereas terms such as "health", "development" and "climate" appear more often in the third wave of globalization.
+Other words like **"industrialisation"**, **"exports"** and **"investment"** were more prominent in the second wave of globalization and faded out by the third wave.
+We can also see that **trade** and **investment** were terms that were frequently used in the annual reports of the 1960s.

+In the third wave of globalisation there is a shift in the focus of the UN towards a more socioeconomic approach such as **"health"**, **"development"** and **"climate"**, where the focus shifted towards international co-operation in solving international problems of an economic, social, cultural, or humanitarian character.

 By looking at these terms, thus we can see the shift in the focus of the world over time.